 Generally, most dog owners pick up after them, however, the one or two that don’t get others a bad name.

 Remember certainly responsibilities and duty of care come with owning a dog.
 One of the things as a responsible dog owner that you must do is deal with is picking up poop.
 Like humans’ dogs need to go.
 Unlike humans, they cannot use a flushing toilet so as the owner it is up to you to pick up poo.
 I am sure you’ve walked down the road ad stepped ins something you shouldn’t and found it annoying?
 It takes a minute to pick it up and dispose of it n a bin (any bin)

 So as part of your dog walking checklist make sure poop op bags are included so you are prepared to clean up the mess/

-It is important to remember that we don’t have a poop bird in this country that collects the bag that is hanging from the tree Once you have bagged, dog walking etiquette is to take it to the nearest bin and dispose.
+It is important to remember that we don’t have a poop bird in this country that collects the bag that is hanging from the tree.
+Once you have bagged, dog walking etiquette is to take it to the nearest bin and dispose of.
 If this is not possible ake the bag either home and dispose of it.
-If this is not possible then please take it home.
+If this is not possible, then please take it home.

 Hanging the bag from a tree is nearly as bad as it’s still littering/